What Is an IPv4 Address?

 Over the last couple of years, IPv4 is slowly being supplanted by its successor – IPv6.
 The transition is necessitated by the fact that all available IPv4 addresses have already been exhausted.

 IPv6 addresses are four times longer than IPv4 addresses and hold 128 bits of data.
 While this might not sound like much, it amounts to a total of 340 undecillion unique addresses.
-An undecillion is a one followed by 66 zeroes.
+An undecillion is one followed by 66 zeroes.

 Are IPv4 and IPv6 Compatible?